steipete/steipete.com/_posts/2020-6-3-zld-a-faster-linker.md

 zld is [a drop-in replacement of Apple's linker](https://github.com/michaeleisel/zld) that uses optimized data structures and parallelizing to speed things up.
 It comes with a great promise:

-> “Feel free to file an issue if you find it's not at least 40% faster for your case”
+> “Feel free to file an issue if you find it's not at least 40% faster for your case” — [Michael Eisel, Maintainer](https://github.com/michaeleisel)

 In our setup, this indeed improves overall build time by ~25%, measured from a clean build to the running application.
 Building [PSPDFCatalog](https://pspdfkit.com/guides/ios/current/getting-started/example-projects/) in debug mode with [ccache](https://pspdfkit.com/blog/2015/ccache-for-fun-and-profit/) enabled and everything pre-cached takes roughly: